 I checked into the hotel and went food hunting.
 Macau has its own cuisine which is an interesting mix of Portuguese and Chinese cooking resulting in ‘Macanese’ cuisine.
 I decided to try Porto Exterior and ordered a fish stew and Serradura.
 It was a nice hearty meal and I was all pumped (and well fed) for today’s sightseeing.
 You can easily get around using taxi; just make sure you have cash either in Macanese Pataca or Hong Kong dollar.
 Hong Kong dollar is widely accepted in Macau and for hotels and restaurants you can use cards pretty easily.
 I also explored the Fisherman’s wharf post lunch which is nothing but a shopping plus entertainment centre made to look like ancient Rome so you can totally give it a miss.

 I took a taxi from the hotel lobby to Senado Square.
-Like every European city, Macau has its own version of the same and not surprisingly so given it was a Portuguese colony untill 1999.
+Like every European city, Macau has its own version of the town square given its history as a Portuguese colony untill 1999.
 The historic centre of Macau is a UNESCO World Heritage Site.
 The architecture is quite nice, churches are beautiful and the streets are cobblestoned!
 I walked all the way to St. Paul’s ruins and then climbed the hill to watch the sunset from Monte Fort.
 St. Paul’s ruins are probably Macau’s most popular and photographed spots.
 The church was destroyed by a fire and only the facade remains now.

 Day 2: I spent the entire day admiring Macau’s hidden gems and savouring its delicious food.
 First stop was A-Ma temple followed by lunch at Casa do Porco Preto.
 Food was average and expensive so wont recommend it.